Photo by Bernard Goldbach

 4. Type II Diabetes

 What makes diabetes so scary is that you can get it before you’re even born.
 It strikes without warning and knows no age, race, creed or colour.
 Type II diabetes, namely the “destroyer”, impairs the major organs in your body, and could even take your life!
+It can also cause a lot of damage to feet, sometimes resulting in amputation.
+There are diabetic socks available to help manage feet conditions so that the risk of amputation is reduced.
+Diabetic socks vs compression socks is quite a popular debate but someone suffering with diabetes shoud opt for the diabetic socks.
 It is when the body does not produce enough insulin, causing blood sugar levels to be too high.
 Daily insulin injections are currently the best treatment for Type II diabetes, although healthy eating and physical activity can prevent it.

 Photo by Tony Alter